-Education - patient/ carer Education should be timely and continuous throughout the healing process and should include a maintenance plan.
-The information should be both verbal and written where necessary.
+Education - Education should be timely and continuous throughout the healing process and patient/ should include a maintenance plan.
+The information should be both verbal and carer written where necessary.
 Contact details for appropriate Health Care Professionals are to be made available for the patient/client.
-Health Care Record Documented account of a patient's/client's health, illness and treatment during each visit or stay at a hospital, nursing home, community health centre or other health care facility/service .
+Health Care Documented account of a patient's/client's health, illness and treatment during Record each visit or stay at a hospital, nursing home, community health centre or other health care facility/service2.
 The health care record may be in hard copy or electronic format, on approved Area forms or systems.
 Also known as patient medical records, it includes all documentation related to the individual patient/client, in any of the Area's health care settings.
 E.g. Patient Care Plan, Clinical Pathways, Progress Notes, eMR and CHOC-eMR; or various charts, e.g. Neurological, wound maps.
-Patient Any person to whom a health service provider owes a duty of care in respect of the provision of health services Terminology See appendix wound assessment policy
+Patient Any person to whom a health service provider owes a duty of care in respect of the provision of health services 2 Terminology See appendix SESLHDPR/287 - Wound - Assessment and Management